bihealth/sodar-core-legacy/docs/source/app_sodarcache_install.rst

 Django Settings
 ===============

-The sodarprojectcache app is available for your Django site after installing ``django-sodar-core``.
+The sodarcache app is available for your Django site after installing ``django-sodar-core``.
 Add the app into ``THIRD_PARTY_APPS`` as follows:

 .. code-block:: python

     THIRD_PARTY_APPS = [
         # ...
-        'sodarprojectcache.apps.SodarProjectCacheConfig',
+        'sodarcache.apps.SodarCacheConfig',
     ]

-You also need to add the sodarprojectcache backend plugin in enabled backend plugins.
+You also need to add the sodarcache backend plugin in enabled backend plugins.

 .. code-block:: python

     ENABLED_BACKEND_PLUGINS = [
         # ...
-        'sodarprojectcache',
+        'sodar_cache',
     ]

 URL Configuration
 =================

-In the Django URL configuration file, add the following lines under ``urlpatterns`` to include sodarprojectcache URLs in your site.
+In the Django URL configuration file, add the following lines under ``urlpatterns`` to include sodarcache URLs in your site.

 .. code-block:: python

     urlpatterns = [
         # ...
-        url(r'^cache/', include('sodarprojectcache.urls')),
+        url(r'^cache/', include('sodarcache.urls')),
     ]

 Migrate Database and Register Plugin
 ====================================

-To migrate the Django database and register the sodarprojectcache app plugin, run the following management command:
+To migrate the Django database and register the sodarcache app plugin, run the following management command:

 .. code-block:: console